-The process of joining a fraternity or sorority varies from council to council.
-The Interfraternity Council provides opportunities for prospective members to interact with members in a variety of informal settings.
+The Interfraternity Council (for male-identified students) provides opportunities for prospective members to interact with members in a variety of informal settings.
 These experiences are designed to help prospective members gain insight into the brotherhood within the organization.
-Affiliate chapters in the Interfraternity council host a series of recruitment events typically at the beginning of each semester, and potential members should complete a free online recruitment registration form.
+Member organizations in the Interfraternity Council host a series of recruitment events typically at the beginning of each semester, and potential members should complete a free online recruitment registration form.
 Individual organizations will extend their own invitations for membership, known as a bid, on their own schedules but only during the regular academic year.
-For more information about joining an IFC affiliation fraternity please visit the link here.
+For more information about joining an IFC affiliated fraternity please visit the link here.
 To learn more about the IFC fraternity experience, check out MyFraternityLife.org!

-The Panhellenic Association holds its annual formal recruitment process at the beginning of the Fall semester.
-Interested students must register to sign up to participate in the formal recruitment process.
-There is a fee ranging from $25-$40 for interested students.
-Students must meet a minimum GPA of 2.5 in order to be eligible to join a Panhellenic sorority.
-Interested students are expected to be available to participate throughout the duration of Formal Recruitment which usually occurs the weekend following Labor Day each year.
+The Panhellenic Association (for female-identified students) holds its primary recruitment process at the beginning of the Fall semester.
+Interested students must register to sign up to participate in the primary recruitment process, and there is a fee to participate of $15.
+Those who register are expected to be available to participate throughout the duration of Primary Recruitment which usually occurs the weekend following Labor Day each year.
 In some cases, organizations will host Continuous Open Bidding events after primary recruitment finishes or during the Spring semester.
 For more information about the Panhellenic Association please visit the link here.
 To learn more about the PA sorority experience, check out TheSororityLife.com!

-Chapters at ISU
+Organizations at ISU